Safeguarding & Child Protection Policy

 Our Child Protection policy cannot be separated from the general ethos of the school, which should ensure that pupils/students are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice, and are listened to.

-Staff will follow DSCB Children Procedures if there are concerns around peer on peer abuse.
+Staff will follow DSPPB Children Procedures if there are concerns around peer on peer abuse.
 This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence / sexual assaults and sexting.

 Virtual School Heads